-To the Board of Trustees Fern Creek Fire Protection District and Fern Creek Fire Protection District Holding Company, Inc. Louisville, Kentucky
+To the Board of Trustees

+Fern Creek Fire Protection District and

+Fern Creek Fire Protection District

+Holding Company, Inc.

+Louisville, Kentucky

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the combined financial statements of Fern Creek Fire Protection District and Fern Creek Fire Protection District Holding Company, Inc. (the "District"), for the year ended June 30, 2015, and the related notes to the combined financial statements, and have issued our report thereon dated October 13, 2015.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the combined financial statements of Fern Creek Fire Protection District and Fern Creek Fire Protection District Holding Company, Inc. (the "District"), as of and for the year ended June 30, 2016, and the related notes to the combined financial statements, and have issued our report thereon dated September 22, 2016.